physrisk/website-source/articles/2018/four-updated-applets.md

 and adopt it (find the repository [here](https://github.com/akononovicius/NeRFEx-newton-raphson-fractal-explorer)).
-I have also made available the code of another "ancient" Java applet, implementing vizualization of Mandelbrot and Julia sets, developed for Physics of Risk back in the 2006-2008 time period (find the repository [here](https://github.com/akononovicius/Mandelbrot-Julia-applet)).
+I have also made available the code of another "ancient" Java applet, implementing visualization of Mandelbrot and Julia sets, developed for Physics of Risk back in the 2006-2008 time period (find the repository [here](https://github.com/akononovicius/Mandelbrot-Julia-applet)).